elunna/nerfhack-changelog/README.md

 * If you are 25% or more cold resistant, you may have a significant portion of your resistance (25-50%) sucked away by the trap.

 #### Door traps
-* Door traps actually explode in a ball of flame (Evil)
+* Door traps actually explode in a ball of flame (EvilHack)
 * These traps will start appearing at level 8.

 #### Booby-trapped tins